Enjoying the Podcast? Support the Show!

 So what the heck is an isolate, Liz?
 I'll tell you.
 Looking at essential oil chemistry, we know that essential oils are made up of 100 of components for the most part.
 Some only have 3 or 4 components.
 But, regardless, every essential oil is made up of specific molecules that make up its being.
 There are things within the the essential oil that give it its fragrance.
 Isolates in fragrance refers to a single odor molecule that has been isolated from the original essential oil.
 So they have a way of extracting the smelly molecule from, say, lavender, reproduce it, and add that to a fragrance oil.
 Sometimes they will take the extracted molecule and reproduce it synthetically, which is generally what happens.

-Now recreating an aroma synthetically is not unethical.
+Recreating an aroma synthetically is not unethical.
 It's just another way to get a fragrance.
 It is unethical when that is used to adulterate rose.
 For example, rose and sandalwood, these are very, very frequently adulterated with isolates, synthetic isolates, to get the smell because they're very expensive oils.
 So that's highly unethical.
 And another reason why I stress over and over again to my students and to you, my listeners, know your source.
 Every supplier should be completely transparent.
 They should be able to answer all your questions about the source of their products, the source of their ingredients, and it's just really important to have a relationship with your supplier.

-So let me tell you a little story about 1999 when I spent a summer, week-long program called an international training in essential oils at Purdue University in Indiana.
+Okay.
+Hold on.
+Give me a minute while I step down from my soapbox.
+So let me tell you a little story about 1999 when I spent a summer, week long program called an international training in essential oils at Purdue University in Indiana.
 And one of the exercises that we did was try to smell the isolate in the lavender.
 We were given 7 little samples of lavender, and one of them was adulterated with, I think, it was linalool.
 And the exercise was to smell these 7 samples of lavender essential oil and determine which one had been adulterated with synthetic linalool.
 And at first, I thought, well, they were all a little bit different, but, honestly, I could not tell which was the fake one.

 After we smelled these 7 samples of lavender, each of us were given a sample of Linolol, just the isolate to smell, and it smelled a little bit like funky lavender.
 But when I went back then and smelled the 7 samples again, it was immediately easy to pick out the one that had the synthetic in it.
-Because once I had smelled the synthetic, I immediately picked it up from the, sample.
-I'm telling you this because, initially, sometimes it can be really hard when you're new working with essential oils to smell if something is real or if something's been added to it.
+Because once I had smelled the synthetic, I immediately picked it up from the the, sample.
+I'm telling you this because, initially, sometimes it can be really hard when you're new working with essential oils to smell if something is real or if it's been added something's been added to it.
 I promise you, the more you work with essential oils, the more you work with good essential oils, the easier it is to pick out something that's off with an essential oil.
-Now sometimes, it really is that the, that batch wasn't great, but you'll see.
+Now sometimes, it really is that the, that batch wasn't great, but you'll you'll see.
 It has a smell that it is synthetic.
-It smells like there's something in it that doesn't belong there.
+It's it smells like there's something in it that doesn't belong there.

 So if you're new to working with essential oils, trust me, with time and experience, you'll get better and better at being able to identify really good essential oils.
 So I wanna say something at this point.
 I have taken a break from this recording because as I was making the recording, I started to get I started to get sick.
 I got a really bad cold and a cough, and I could not record.
 In fact, I lost my voice for a little bit.
 So I'm back now to finish this recording.
 My apologies if I do sound a bit nasally or my voice has suddenly changed.
 It's because I, I'm finishing the recording at a later date with the nose that is a little congested.